cidgoh/DataHarmonizer/README.md

     - cidgoh/DataHarmonizer may be adopting its own LinkML conversion mechanism, but moving away from the `data.tsv` format

 It's possible to regenerate a DH interface based on MIxS `soil` and NMDC `biosample`  by
+- obtaining a Google client secrets JSON file that authorizes code in this repo to read Google Sheets.
+Place in `local/client_secret.apps.googleusercontent.com.json`
+    - additional interactive validation may be required the first time any code from this repo is executed
+    - more documentation to come
 - cloning this repo
 - installing the [python poetry](https://python-poetry.org/docs/#installation) tool
 - [installing the poetry environment](https://python-poetry.org/docs/basic-usage/#installing-dependencies)